List of historic structures in Oatman, Arizona: Vivian tent city

 John Thomas Moss was a frontiersman and prospector from Utica, New York who learned the languages of many of the tribes in the area.
 In 1862, he discovered gold in the Black Mountains and staked a claim in what became known as the Moss Mine.
 In 1863, he went into the Hualapai Mountains and organized the profitable Wauba Yuma Mining District.

 Soon after a tent city was established and named "Vivian" nestled in the southern portion of the Black Mountain range.
 The tent city of Vivian grew as miners and prospectors continued to arrive in the area.
 Burros, which is the Spanish word for Donkey, were used by the miners to carry essential supplies, including rock and metals in those days.
 The wild burros, roaming the streets of Oatman today, are the offspring of the burros that were let lose after they became useless to the miners as resources ran out and mines closed.

-In 1902 John Durlin built the Drulin Hotel which provided shelter and food to many of the miners in the area.
-The hotel, which was renamed "Oatman Hotel" in 1960, is the only historic two-story adobe building in Mohave County.
-By 1904 the Vivian Mining Company began operations and a Post Office was established.
+In 1902, John Durlin built the Drulin Hotel which provided shelter and food to many of the miners in the area.
+Currently, the hotel, which was renamed in 1960 "Oatman Hotel" is the only historic two-story adobe building in Mohave County.
+By 1904, the Vivian Mining Company began operations and a Post Office was established.
 Between 1903 and 1905, the town and mines were served by a narrow gauge rail line.
 The narrow gauge trail line ran 17 miles to the Colorado River near Needles, California.